All the mystery contestants on The Masked Singer

 Given the size of the costume and the fact the character speaks in what appears to be two voices, many fans speculated that Robobunny could, in fact, be two people, for example Ant and Dec.

-So far the judges have guessed celebrities including Vinnie Jones, Drake and Top Gear presenter Paddy McGuinness.
+The judges guessed celebrities including Vinnie Jones, Drake and Top Gear presenter Paddy McGuinness.

+On 8 January, Robobunny sang “Shallow” from A Star is Born by Bradley Cooper and Lady Gaga.
+Clues included a police badge, cowboy boots, a ranch and line dancing.

+Ora thought it could be Danny O’Donohue from The Script, Gilligan guessed Richard Blackwood because of the letters “R” and “B” and McCall reckoned it could perhaps be actor Kevin Bacon.

 According to the bookies, Robobunny is most likely to be Feehily with odds of 6/4.